cimnine/shelly-openmetrics-exporter/README.md

 ## Features

-Use this tool to fetch power readings from your shellys via Prometheus (or any OpenTracing compatible agent).
+Use this tool to fetch power readings from your Shellys via Prometheus (or any OpenTracing compatible agent).
 It supports multiple power lines (like they are available on `Shelly 3EM` or `Shelly Plus 2PM`).

 This exporter is compatible with the _First Generation Shelly Devices API_ and the _Second Generation Shelly Devices API_.